 If the job is non-taxable, you can adjust the Tax Code Override dropdown.
 Some jurisdictions require you to report sales for all tax rates, even though the job is not taxable.
 To facilitate that requirement, you’ll set the tax rate to the correct jurisdiction so QuickBooks will recognize the sale in that jurisdiction.
 Then mark the tax code to Non-Taxable to calculate $0.00 tax liability.

 The center information section shows job information relating to your company.

 Sales Staff name lists the name of the iPoint user who is the responsible salesperson on the job.
 A user can change this with correct permissions by clicking on the name and selecting a different salesperson from the available salespeople.

 You can also enter the Project Manager and Technical Designer names here as well.

 The green percentage icon next to each individual’s name opens the commission window describing what commission will be or has been paid on this job.
-Read more about the commissions here in the manual: Reports > Commission Reports.
+To find out more about the functionality of , check out Reports > Commission Details.

 Sales Order Class is used to track various business segments in financial reports generated in QuickBooks.
 Created or imported in Settings > QuickBooks > Lists, classes can also be used to document business sold at different stores or alternate locations.

 Sales Order Type is another tool to segment different types of jobs in your organization.
 For example, you might choose to track commercial jobs separate from residential projects.
 Or maybe you want to log new construction separate from retrofit jobs.